lens-protocol/lens-chain-sdk/README.md

 PRIVATE_KEY=0x…
 ```

-with the private key of an account with Lens Network tokens.
+with the private key of a test EOA.

-> [!TIP]
-> Ask the Lens Team for some $GRASS tokens and then [bridge](https://portal.staging.lens.zksync.dev/bridge) them to the Lens Network.

 ### Usage <!-- omit in toc -->